-3.1 Terminology C 168 shall be the terms used in this specification.
+3.1 Terminology C 168 shall be considered as applying to the terms used in this specification.

 3.2 Definitions of Terms Specific to This Standard:

 3.2.1 mean temperature-the sum of the cold surface temperature and the hot surface temperature divided by two.